- Get Info

 University of Minnesota scholarships are highly competitive.
 Scholarship decisions are based on a very careful, overall assessment of each admitted student's academic preparation and performance, as well as the additional information provided in the admission application, based on the primary and secondary factors listed below.
 Although the strongest consideration in the decision is given to the primary factors, no single factor is the deciding factor in the decision.

 Individual circumstances such as those listed below are also considered as part of the overall assessment of each application and may factor into individual scholarship decisions.

 If you haven't already done so, apply for admission.
 Priority consideration for academic scholarships is given to students who apply for freshman admission by the December 15 priority application deadline.
+(Note: The deadline for fall 2014 applicants is Monday, December 16, 2013.)
 Those who apply after that date are considered on a funds-available basis.

 Scholarship award notices will be sent to new freshman scholarship recipients by the end of March of their senior year of high school.

 Yes.
 One Stop Student Services manages a web page with information about scholarships for enrolled U of M students.
 This page includes links to college and academic department scholarships as well as a scholarship search tool for enrolled students.
 Several scholarships are offered to enrolled students each year.